Anshul-404/PNPT-Obs-Vault/Obsidian Vault/PNPT/WPE/Checklist.md

 	- **Chimichurry : MS10-059**
 - Then **binpath / unquoted service paths**
 - **==Make sure that exploit uses correct architecture or we get errors like `WOW64`==** in metasploit modules
+	- Upload the normal shell first like (shell/reverse_tcp) then try the x64 one if directly x64 doesn't work or vice versa
+	- ==**Migrate to svchost.exe**, try multiple ones with other pids==
 - Alternate Data Streams: https://blog.malwarebytes.com/101/2015/07/introduction-to-alternate-data-streams/ [[Alternate Data Streams]]

 - **==Powershell stuck while trying to run `PowerUp.ps1`==**: